davbeek/gitinspectorgui-rtd/docs/source/cli.rst

 ``--blame-omit-exclusions``
   Blame lines can be excluded for three reasons:

-  1. The author of the blame line is excluded by the ``--ex-author PATTERN`` exclusion pattern.
+  1. The author of the blame line is excluded by the ``--ex-author PATTERNS`` exclusion pattern.
   2. The blame line is a comment line.
 By default, comment lines are excluded.
      They can be included by the option ``--comments``.